The Representation of Role Playing Games in Youth-Focused Popular Culture

 This article was originally written for and published by www.gamingedus.org by Mary Maliszewski on April 10, 2016.
-It has been reproduced here with permission by the author.
+It has been reproduced here with permission from the author.
 Also worth mentioning is that the author was 16 years old when this was written.

 Since the release of Netflix’s Stranger Things earlier this summer, many geeks of the Internet have been rejoicing.
 Some speak highly of the references it makes to classic movies by Steven Spielberg.
 Others marvel at the well-written scripts and emotional depth of the characters.
 Still others praise it for being able to capture the atmosphere of the 1980’s so well.
 Everyone seems to be taken with Stranger Things – everyone, that is, except for my dad.